x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 ---
-title: "Resources to plan, deliver, and adopt Outlook for iOS and Android" ms.author: danbrown
+title: "Plan, deliver, and adopt Outlook for iOS and Android in your organization" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi